Legoless/Alpha/README.md

 - Recording touches
 - Touches displayed on screen via Touchpose

-*It is currently a work in progress.*
+*It is currently a work in progress and might be too unstable.*

 ![View Hierarchy Exploration](http://engineering.flipboard.com/assets/flex/basic-view-exploration.gif)